JSumis/07-hw-updated-portfolio/README.md

 Title: Portfolio for Joe Sumis

-This protfolio webpage contains a title, header with navbar with links that scroll smoothly, and link to resume, and a footer with contact links.
+This portfolio webpage contains a title, header with navbar including links that scroll smoothly, and link to Resume, Github, and Linkedin, and a footer with contact email address and phone#.
+Using HTML and CSS

 <img src="./assets/images/screencap.jpg" alt="screencap from finished live webpage" />